Negotiating with American Identity: Analyzing the Tradeoff Between Interests and Values in United States Foreign Policy

 Abstract: In the last two decades the US has signed an increasing number of what are called bilateral “Defense Cooperation Agreements” (DCAs).
 DCAs are a relatively new form of cooperation in which two states enter into a formal agreement that outlines procedures for long-term and regular defense cooperation.
 DCAs differ from alliances in the symmetry and specificity of their obligations.
 What factors motivate the US to be party to DCAs with other states?
 I argue that because of the nature of DCAs as a tool that improve defense capabilities while also exposing states to vulnerabilities, the US will sign DCAs with states that share its interests, have significant preexisting capabilities, and that it can trust.
 I test influence of these determinants using a dataset of US-bilateral DCAs from 1970 to 2010.
 The results show that the US is more likely to be party to a DCA with states that are formal allies, have higher military expenditures, have a higher GDP per capita, and have a democratic regime type.

-"Islamophobia and United States Foreign Policy Preferences" (with Daniel Simmons).
+"Unworthy Victims and Threatening Adversaries: Islam, Muslims, and United States Foreign Policy" (with Daniel Simmons).